 It’s all about keeping the tradition alive and the big country open.

 Members of AQHA are invited to ride across the country on the backs of their American Quarter Horses.
-The Trail Ride program is for horse enthusiasts who enjoy trail riding and meeting other recreational riders.
-Each year, more than 80 AQHA rides are held across the country and around the world.
-All riders are welcome to take part in exploring great trails and forming new friendships.
-Check out the schedule of trail rides and see if there is one near you!
+The Horseback Riding Program is for horse enthusiasts who enjoy trail riding and meeting other recreational riders.
+All riders are welcome to take part in exploring great trails and forming new friendships as both All-Breed and AQHA Divisions are offered.
+Enroll and start earning rewards today!